Paul Brady

 Paul Joseph Brady (born 19 May 1947) is an Irish singer-songwriter and musician from Strabane, Northern Ireland.
 His work straddles folk and pop.
 He was interested in a wide variety of music from an early age.

-Initially popular for playing Irish traditional music in a duo with Andy Irvine and later with Tommy Peoples and Matt Molloy, he later turned to a more rock-inspired electric style with poignant political lyrics.
-Some of his most popular songs are: "Crazy Dreams", "Nothing but the Same Old Story", "The Island", "Night Hunting Time", "Steel Claw" and "Paradise Is Here".
+Initially popular for playing Irish traditional music in a duo with Andy Irvine and later with Tommy Peoples and Matt Molloy and solo, he later turned to a more rock-inspired electric style with poignant political lyrics.
+Some of his most popular songs are his interpretations of the traditional "The Lakes of Pontchartrain" and "Arthur McBride", and the originals "Crazy Dreams", "Nothing but the Same Old Story", "The Island", "Night Hunting Time", "Steel Claw" performed by Tina Turner, "Paradise Is Here", the "The World is What You Make It" and "Once in a Lifetime".

 Early life

 Paul Joseph Brady was born in Belfast and raised in the small town of Strabane in County Tyrone, Northern Ireland, on the border with County Donegal, Republic of Ireland.
 His father Seán Brady and mother Mollie Brady née McElholm were school teachers.
 Brady was educated at Sion Mills Primary School, St. Columb's College, Derry and University College Dublin.
-He is prominently featured in the documentary film The Boys of St. Columb's.
+He is featured in the documentary film The Boys of St. Columb's.

 He began learning piano around age six and by the age of eleven he had begun to play guitar, spending hours of his school holidays learning every song that the Shadows had recorded.
-He was also strongly influenced by Chuck Berry.
+He was also influenced by Chuck Berry.

 In 1963, Brady began performing as a piano player in a hotel in Bundoran, Donegal.
-In October 1964, he attended University College Dublin and performed with a string of RnB groups, covering songs by the likes of Ray Charles and James Brown.
+In October 1964, he attended University College Dublin and performed with a number of RnB groups, covering songs by the likes of Ray Charles and James Brown.
 The first of these was the Inmates (late 1964–about April 1965), which evolved into the Kult (about April–December 1965), featuring Brady, Jackie McAuley (ex-Them, and future Belfast Gypsies and Trader Horne), Brendan Bonass, and Dave Pennefather.
 Brady can be seen in the documentary film Charlie Is My Darling waiting outside Dublin's Adelphi Theatre for the Rolling Stones' concert of 3 September 1965.
 He next joined Rootzgroup (late 1965–May 1966) and Rockhouse (about May–December 1966).